LiberTEM/LiberTEM/docs/source/releasing.rst

 * For the GUI-related items, open in an incognito window to start from a clean slate
 * Correct version info displayed in info dialogue?
 * Link check in version info dialogue
-* Copy test files of all supported types to a fresh location or purge the parameter cache
+* Make sure you have test files of all supported types available
     * Include floats, ints, big endian, little endian, complex raw data
 * Open each test file
     * Are parameters recognized correctly, as far as implemented?